apache/spark/docs/sql-ref-syntax-aux-show-functions.md

 Returns the list of functions after applying an optional regex pattern.
 Given number of functions supported by Spark is quite large, this statement in conjuction with [describe function](sql-ref-syntax-aux-describe-function.html) may be used to quickly find the function and understand its usage.
+The `LIKE` clause is optional and supported only for compatibility with other systems.

 ### Syntax
 {% highlight sql %}